 Vulnerability to Sea Level Rise and Coastal Erosion in Northwest Alaska

-A collaborative project with four Inupiaq Eskimo villages in northwest Alaska to assess regional vulnerability to sea level rise and coastal erosion.
-This study integrates participatory GIS mapping of key subsistence resources with geomorphological and hydrological analysis, with the aim of developing a new index of vulnerability, integrating physical parameters of risk with locally determined social, economic, and cultural valuations.
-A series of risk and vulnerability maps will be constructed to guide local decision-making and adaptation to climate change.
+A collaborative project with four Inupiaq Eskimo villages in northwest Alaska (Kotzebue, Kivalina, Selawik, and Deering) to assess regional vulnerability to sea level rise and coastal erosion.
+This study integrated participatory GIS mapping of key subsistence resources with geomorphological and hydrological analysis, with the aim of developing a new index of vulnerability, integrating physical parameters of risk with locally determined social, economic, and cultural valuations.
+A series of risk and vulnerability maps were constructed to guide local decision-making and adaptation to climate change.